 Stuffed Zucchini Boats is a veggie dish we all enjoy, filled with hearty quinoa, sautéed peppers and onions, fresh tarragon, and a crunchy top of pine nuts and parmesan cheese.

-You can grill or pan-fry Stuffed Zucchini Boats with Quinoa and Pine Nuts, yet I like to bake it in the oven, because I feel like I have better control over the texture.
-I keep the zucchini a little on the firm side… Baked on the exterior yet slightly uncooked in the center.
+You can grill or pan-fry Stuffed Zucchini Boats with Quinoa and Pine Nuts, yet I like to bake them in the oven, because I feel like I have better control over the texture.
+It keeps the zucchini a little on the firm side… Baked on the exterior, yet slightly uncooked in the center.

 That way, the Stuffed Zucchini Boats with Quinoa and Pine Nuts retain most of their nutritional value and don’t get mushy.